Steven Lawless: Dunfermline Athletic

 On 27 December 2021, Lawless signed with Scottish Championship side Dunfermline Athletic, becoming eligible to play for the club from January 2022.
 Captaining the club through most of his time there, Lawless' contract was not renewed following relegation to League One and he left on 27 May 2022.

 Partick Thistle (2nd spell)

 On 13 June 2022, Lawless re-joined Partick Thistle on a two-year deal.

 Lawless scored the first goal of his second spell at Thistle on the opening day of the 2022–23 Scottish Championship season, in a 3–2 away win against Dundee.

 Lawless scored his first goal of the 2023–24 season in a 4–1 away win over Greenock Morton in the Scottish Championship.
 In November 2023, Lawless signed a two year contract extension with Thistle, extending his deal to summer 2026.
 In April 2024, Lawless suffered a ruptured Achilles tendon in a 1–1 away draw with Dunfermline Athletic, ruling him out for the majority of 2024.

 In August 2025, Lawless scored his first goal since returning from injury with a penalty, in a 3–1 away over Ross County in the Scottish Championship.

+In February 2026 Lawless departed Thistle after spending 10 years at the club across two spells.

+The Spartans

+Lawless joined Scottish League Two club The Spartans in February 2026, on a deal until the end of the season.